lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/custom-layer.md

 Dessa forma, entre outros benefícios, não precisaremos escrever rotinas de serialização personalizadas para cada camada personalizada.

-Now let us implement our own version of the  fully-connected layer.
-Recall that this layer requires two parameters, one to represent the weight and the other for the bias.
-In this implementation, we bake in the ReLU activation as a default.
-This layer requires to input arguments: `in_units` and `units`, which denote the number of inputs and outputs, respectively.

 Agora, vamos implementar nossa própria versão da camada totalmente conectada.
 Lembre-se de que esta camada requer dois parâmetros, um para representar o peso e outro para o viés.